pyth-network/pyth-gitbook/consumers/aptos.md

 ## Using Pyth On-Chain

 Aptos contracts can update and fetch the Pyth prices using the Pyth Aptos Contract, which has been deployed on Testnet.
 The documented source code can be found [here](https://github.com/pyth-network/pyth-crosschain/blob/main/aptos/contracts/sources/pyth.move).
+A minimal example of how to update and use the Pyth on-chain prices can be found [here](https://github.com/pyth-network/pyth-crosschain/blob/main/aptos/example).

 ### Networks